LoyolaChicagoBooks/introcs-csharp/source/data/sampleprogram.rst

 the variable ``length``, which we declared as a ``double``.
 The value assigned comes from the expression on the right of the ``=``, ``double.Parse(lengthString)``.
-The function ``double.Parse``, is just the one we want, it takes a string parameter ``lengthString`` containing the string from the user input, and the value produced is the corresponding ``double`` number.
+The function ``double.Parse`` is the one we want.
+It takes a string parameter ``lengthString`` containing the string from the user input, and the value produced is the corresponding ``double`` number.
 In the sample run that assigns to ``length`` the value 20.5.